j-jakubowski/sound-mnist/README.md

 # Digit Recognition from Sound
 #### A simple neural network (CNN) to classify spoken digits (0-9).

+Original repo <a href='https://github.com/adhishthite/sound-mnist'>Sound-mnist @ adhishthite</a> doesn't seem to work anymore.
+This implementation works with librosa 0.8.0 and Keras 2.4.3

 ---

 # WORK IN PROGRESS.
-M

-Model seems to work, but wasn't much tested.
+Model seems to work, but wasn't much tested with new recordings.
 Additionally port to python_speech_features library is planned because embedded target supports c port of that library.

+---

 Dataset: <a href='https://github.com/Jakobovski/free-spoken-digit-dataset'>free-spoken-digit-dataset</a> (FSDD)